- Car Rentals

 - List Property

 - * Offers *

 At a distance of 6.5 km from Pune Junction, the Aga Khan Palace is a national monument of India's independence movement.
 It is situated on Pune - Nagar Road and is one of the prominent tourist places in Pune.

-Aga Khan Palace is a majestic building and is considered to be one of the greatest palaces in Maharashtra.
+Aga Khan Palace is considered to be one of the greatest palaces in Maharashtra, and among the must-visit places as part of Pune tour packages.
 The Palace was built by Sultan Mohammed Shah Aga Khan III in 1892 AD.
-The palace was an act of charity by the Sultan who wanted to help the poor in the neighbouring areas of Pune, who were drastically hit by famine.
+The palace was an act of charity by the Sultan who wanted to help the poor in the neighboring areas of Pune, who were drastically hit by famine.

-Aga Khan Palace covers an area of 19 acres, out of which 7 acres is the built up area.
+Aga Khan Palace covers an area of 19 acres, out of which 7 acres is the built-up area.
 It has Italian arches and spacious lawns.
 The building comprises five halls.
 The palace captivates the visitors with its magnificence and picturesque architecture.
-It took 5 years and an estimated budget of 1.2 million rupees to construct the palace.
-It was donated to Government of India by the Prince Karim El Husseni, Aga Khan IV, in 1969 AD, in the memory of Mahatma .....
+It took 5 years and an estimated budget of .....

 Historical & Heritage | Pilgrimage